arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 ![Diagram showing fragment mergers and absorptions](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/img/MST-figure.png)

 ### Pseudocode
 The following is the pseudocode for the GHS algorithm (from Guy Flysher and Amir Rubinshtein's version of the GHS paper).
 It is quite low-level.
 I [tried](https://github.com/arjungmenon/Distributed-Graph-Algorithms/blob/master/Minimum-Spanning-Tree/old/mst_attempt_2.dis) but wasn't able to directly translate it to DistAlgo.
 The main problem I ran into it was that, DistAlgo does not provide a way (or I don't know of a way) to manipulate the local message queue directly.
 The pseudocode uses that ability to "delay" processing a message, by putting it back in the end of the queue.
-My implementation differs in this aspect, and also other aspects.
+My implementation differs in this aspect and also other aspects that make it more high-level and easier to understand (but less efficient.)

 I largely followed the pseudocode as a guide, rather than following it directly.
 For my implementation I tried to the maximal extent possible, to work out the lower level details myself, while simply following the high-level details of the algorithm above.
 The benefit of following the high-level explanation was that, I was able to keep the **big picture** in my head (all at once.)
 I found that impossible to do with the pseudocode.
 I could understand part of it at a time, but to hold the whole thing in my head at once was impossible.